Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/compiling-and-simulating.rst

 Common Configuration Parameters
 -------------------------------

 Many library elements perform arithmetic and offer a scaling feature exposed as TP_SHIFT.
 During this operation, rounding and saturation can occur, configured according to parameters TP_RND and TP_SAT.
-The modes and values for TP_RND are different on AIE compared to AIE-ML as captured in the following table.
+The modes and values for TP_RND are  the same for AIE-ML and AIE-MLv2 devices, but differ from those for AIE devices, as captured in the following table.

 .. table:: Common Configuration Parameters